vaarshha/Satellite-Image-Acquisition/README.md

 # Satellite-Image-Acquisition
-A compilation of scripts for the acquisition of satellite images from Google Maps.
+A compilation of scripts for the acquisition of satellite images from Google Maps using coordinates.
 This repository also features segmentation of roads and water bodies in the downloaded images.

 ## File Descriptions